ambossIconambossIcon

 Dactylography (fingerprinting)toggle arrow icon

-• Dactylography, or the Galton system, is a definitive method of identification based on the unique and permanent ridges found on the fingertips.
+Dactylography, or the Galton system, is a definitive method of identification based on the unique and permanent ridges found on the fingertips.
+Fingerprint ridges begin forming at ∼ 10–12 weeks IUL and are well established by 16–20 weeks IUL.
+Fingerprints typically remain unchanged until decomposition.

-• Primary patterns
+Primary patterns

-• Composite: a mixture of multiple patterns
+• Composite: a mixture of patterns

-• Core and delta analysis
+Core and delta analysis

 • Loop: contains 1 core and 1 delta